solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 Double-check that the ${wallet_name} and ${wallet_address} accurately match the wallet details saved in `~/.foundry/keystores/`.

-Get the PROTOCOL_GOVERNOR and PROTOCOL_TIMELOCK addresses deployed on the script and set to the `Addresses.json` file.
+Copy the addresses of the timelock, governor, and governance token from the script output and add them to the `Addresses.json` file.

 ```json
 [